CinnamonBun Developer Guide

 - stores the client data i.e., all

-object). - stores the currently ‘selected’
+Personobjects (which are contained in aUniquePersonListobject). - stores the currently ‘selected’

-that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - stores the transaction data i.e., all
+Personobjects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiableObservableList<Person>that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - stores the transaction data i.e., all

-object). - stores the currently ‘selected’
+Transactionobjects (which are contained in aTransactionListobject). - stores the currently ‘selected’

-that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - stores a
+Transactionobjects (e.g., results of a search query) as a separate filtered list which is exposed to outsiders as an unmodifiableObservableList<Transaction>that can be ‘observed’ e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change. - stores a

-objects. - does not depend on any of the other three components (as the
+UserPrefobject that represents the user’s preferences.
+This is exposed to the outside as aReadOnlyUserPrefobjects. - does not depend on any of the other three components (as the

-represents data entities of the domain, they should make sense on their own without depending on other components).
+Modelrepresents data entities of the domain, they should make sense on their own without depending on other components).

 Storage component